uoft-lgcu/lgcu.ca/health.md

 ### Other notes

-* If you sign up for direct deposit (you can do this through the [Greenshield online portal](https://onlineservices.greenshield.ca/planmember/AccessMgmt/Public/SignOn.aspx "Green Shield plan member online services login page")), your refund will be deposited right into your account.
+* If you sign up for direct deposit (you can do this through the [Green Shield online portal](https://onlineservices.greenshield.ca/planmember/AccessMgmt/Public/SignOn.aspx "Green Shield plan member online services login page")), your refund will be deposited right into your account.
 Otherwise, you'll receive a cheque in the mail.

 * If you're having trouble with filing a claim, you could always [ask your fellow grad students for help](https://github.com/uoft-lgcu/uoft-lgcu.github.io/blob/main/health.md#other-ways-to-find-resources "Section on 'Other ways to find resources' on this page").
 You're probably not the first person to run into a particular problem.